goFrendiAsgard/chimera-framework/README.md

 You can invoke the chain by performing `chimera add.yaml 5 6`.
 Assuming you `add.js` works correctly, you should see `11` as result.
 If you don't define `out` element, `_ans` will be used by default.

-Chimera also provide some syntactic sugar for your convenience.
+Chimera also provide some shorthand for your convenience.
 The above example can also be written as:

 ```yaml